sBwatts/hugo-website/content/courses/crime-control-strat-2025/index.md

 ---
 title: "CJ 4310"
-date: 2025-08
+date: 2025-08-25
 author: "Seth Watts"
-description: "Special problems in the Criminal Justice System "
-showToc: false
----

-## Overview
+description: ""

-This class will broadly cover crime control strategies.
+summary: "This class will broadly cover crime control strategies.
 The primary focus will be on how the Criminal Justice System attempts to control criminal activity.
 Specifically, we will look at the role of the police, courts, and corrections in reducing offending.
-We will also cover how the community, environment, labor market, technology, and legislation can be utilized to control crime.
+We will also cover how the community, environment, labor market, technology, and legislation can be utilized to control crime."
+showToc: true
+---

 [Syllabus](https://sethbwatts.com/courses/crime-control-strat-2025/syllabus/syllabus.pdf)

-## Lecture Slides
+##### Lecture Slides

 [Week 1: Politics, CJS, \& Policy](https://sethbwatts.com/courses/crime-control-strat-2025/slides/week1.html)

 [Week 2: Evidence-based Crime Policy](https://sethbwatts.com/courses/crime-control-strat-2025/slides/week2.html)